-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 })

-// Note the addition of the `await` keyword
+async function handleEvent(event) { try { // BEGINNING OF WORKERS SITES // Note the addition of the `await` keyword response = await getAssetFromKV(event) // END OF WORKERS SITES

-// Remove the line of code below
+// Remove the line of code below // return response

 }

-For a more detailed example of this functionality, check out the source code for this tutorial, which shows how to integrate this information using the JavaScript framework Alpine.js.
+For a more detailed example of this functionality, refer to the source code for this tutorial, which shows how to integrate this information using the JavaScript framework Alpine.js.
 In this example, the

 userInfo object is embedded into the

-script#edge_state tag, and when the site is rendered in the client’s browser, the user’s name (or email address, if the user’s name isn’t provided) is displayed:
+script#edge_state tag, and when the site is rendered in the client’s browser, the user’s name (or email address, if the user’s name is not provided) is displayed:

 Logging out users

 While a user’s authentication cookie expires after a day, you may want to offer the ability for a user to log out manually.
-This is quite simple to implement — instead of letting the cookie expire automatically, your Workers application should pass a
+To implement this feature, instead of letting the cookie expire automatically, your Workers application should pass a

 Set-cookie header that nulls out the

-cookieKey we previously defined.
-Let’s create a
+cookieKey you previously defined.
+Create a

 logout function in

-workers-site/auth0.js, and import it in
+workers-site/auth0.js and import it in

 workers-site/index.js, calling it when a user requests